 item: No Item

-Machamp struggles immensely with Psychic-type Pokemon, and as such their best answer, Alolan Muk, makes for a great teammate.
-In return, Alolan Muk appreciates Machamp's ability to threaten Ground-types like Nidoqueen, Rhydon, and Alolan Dugtrio 1v1.
-Machamp benefits greatly from U-Turn users that can help it switch into favorable matchups safely, most notably Mew and Zapdos; these two in particular greatly appreciate Machamp's proficiency at tackling the likes of Mega Gyarados, Alolan Muk, Alolan Dugtrio, and Nidoqueen one-on-one, which are some of their most prominent switch-ins.
-Mew can also provide Stealth Rock support to help in wearing down Machamp switchins like Zapdos and opposing Mew.
+Machamp struggles immensely with Psychic-type Pokemon, and as a result their best answer, Alolan Muk, makes for a great teammate.
+In return, Alolan Muk appreciates Machamp's ability to threaten Ground-types like Nidoqueen, Rhydon, and Alolan Dugtrio one-on-one.
+Machamp benefits greatly from U-turn users that can help it switch into favorable matchups safely, most notably Mew and Zapdos; these two in particular greatly appreciate Machamp's proficiency at tackling the likes of Mega Gyarados, Alolan Muk, Alolan Dugtrio, and Nidoqueen one-on-one, which are some of their most prominent switch-ins.
+Mew can also provide Stealth Rock support to help in wearing down Machamp switch-ins like Zapdos and opposing Mew.
 Mega Beedrill is another pivot and can make use of Machamp to apply further pressure to its most common defensive answers, namely Melmetal and Rhydon, and put Zapdos in range of its Poison Jab.
 In return, Machamp greatly appreciates Mega Beedrill's ability to outspeed and threaten its best answer, Mew, with massive damage.
-Melmetal is a great secondary measure for handling Mega Alakazam and Wing Attack Mega Aerodactyl, two Pokemon that Machamp fears, and in turn appreciates not being a team's only tank as its valuable HP can be preserved.
+Melmetal is a great secondary measure for handling Mega Alakazam and Wing Attack Mega Aerodactyl, two Pokemon that Machamp fears, and in turn it appreciates not being a team's only tank aso its valuable HP can be preserved.

 Checks and Counters

-**Psychic-Type Pokemon**: Mew can take any of Machamp's attacks with ease, heal with Roost, and threaten back with Psychic, Scald, or Will-O-Wisp; it dislikes being afflicted with Toxic, but it counters Machamp even when that is accounted for.
-Mega Alakazam, Starmie, and Alolan Raichu don't take Earthquake as well as Mew does, but they can switch in on Machamp's Fighting STAB if necessary and threaten it with a powerful Psychic.
-Exeggutor can switch in on Machamp's Fighting STAB and Earthquake with ease and retaliate with Psychic or Sleep Powder, but it is a risky check as it is slower than Machamp and 2HKOed by Ice Punch.
+**Psychic-type Pokemon**: Mew can take any of Machamp's attacks with ease, heal with Roost, and threaten back with Psychic, Scald, or Will-O-Wisp; it dislikes being afflicted with Toxic, but it counters Machamp even when that is accounted for.
+Mega Alakazam, Starmie, and Alolan Raichu don't take Earthquake as well as Mew does, but they can switch in on Machamp's Fighting STAB attacks if necessary and threaten it with a powerful Psychic.
+Exeggutor can switch in on Machamp's Fighting STAB attacks and Earthquake with ease and retaliate with Psychic or Sleep Powder, but it is a risky check, as it Speed ties with Machamp and 2HKOed by Ice Punch.

-**Mega Aerodactyl**: While not a switchin, Mega Aerodactyl can pick off a weakened Machamp with Wing Attack quite easily.
-If the Machamp has set up Bulk Up this may prove more difficult.
+**Mega Aerodactyl**: While not a switch-in, Mega Aerodactyl can pick off a weakened Machamp with Wing Attack quite easily.
+If the Machamp has set up Bulk Up this may prove more difficult, however.

 **Clefable**: While many Pokemon can handle Machamp one-on-one, Clefable is unique among Pokemon that aren't Psychic-type for not being weak to any of Machamp's attacks, letting it avoid a 2HKO from any after Stealth Rock, and retaliating with a strong supereffective STAB Moonblast.